zhuganglie/sveltenew/posts/new1.md

 ---
-title: The Resilience of Authoritarian Regimes: An Enduring Paradox
+title: The Resilience of Authoritarian Regimes
 date: 2023-10-27
 tags:
   - authoritarianism